robinssq/api-docs/docs/exclusiveclickmate.rst

         - price
             - string
-            - The price of the retrieved product
+            - The price of the retrieved product in USD

         - product_name
             - string